 Allegra Jabo, Founder

 Ms. Vesta has been teaching children from preschool to middle school since 1996.
 She received her BS in Elementary/Early Childhood at Kutztown University in Kutztown, Pa.
 While attending Kutztown University, she played field hockey and volunteered at a juvenile detention center.
 She enjoyed helping children and decided to become a teacher.
 After graduating, she moved to Virginia to live closer to her family and to start teaching.
 Her first job was a first grade teacher in Prince George’s County, MD.
 In 2000, Ms. Vesta moved to Maryland and starting teaching in Virginia.
 That’s where her love for teaching science began.
 She became the Visiting Science Teacher for three schools in Alexandria City Public Schools.
 She taught students from preschool through sixth grade hands-on science experiments using the scientific method.
-She also loves to spend time with her nieces and nephews from Pennsylvania and Texas and can’t wait to start her journey at The Science Seed for several years.
+She also loves to spend time with her nieces and nephews from Pennsylvania and Texas and has enjoyed teaching for The Science Seed for several years.
 (Teaching with The Science Seed since 2013)

 Jen loves making discoveries and getting messy with young children!
 She received a BS in Geology with a Minor in Environmental Studies from James Madison University and enjoyed a career in the field of environmental consulting before taking time off to raise her two children.
 While her children were in preschool, Jen began to develop a deep interest in early childhood development.
 She began teaching preschool music classes across the Northern Virginia area in 2001 and then moved into the classroom where she has worked as a lead preschool teacher since 2011.
 Now that her own children are all grown up, she is enjoying the opportunity to enrich her days further by sharing her love of science with children through The Science Seed program.
 (Teaching with The Science Seed since 2016)